 “Comparative results of this study have shown that athletes, by taking the Master Amino acid Pattern (MAP) as a dietary protein substitute and performing physical activity, have had (1) increased body muscle mass, strength, and endurance; (2) decreased fat mass; (3) increased basal metabolism rate; (4) greater improvement in performance of the non-prevailing muscles compared to the prevailing ones; and (5) improved muscular and hematologic lactate clearance, which allows for better muscle performance and faster muscle recovery after physical activity.
 It was concluded that the use of MAP as a dietary protein substitute in conjunction with physical activity can provide a safe and unprecedented way to optimise the body's protein synthesis, thereby improving anthropometric characteristics and physical and physiologic performance .”

-Due to the amino acid ratio and the complete rapid absorption of Amino Switch™ it is of particular benefit during and after training for athletes who wish to improve performance, speed recovery, increase MPS while simultaneously reducing body fat.
+Due to the amino acid ratio and the complete rapid absorption of the MAP ratio it is of particular benefit during and after training for athletes who wish to improve performance, speed recovery, increase MPS while simultaneously reducing body fat.

-With the addition of key electrolytes and water-soluble vitamins Amino Switch™ can make a great rehydration / recovery drink in between meals or sporting events.
-In fact, if you have a physical job that causes you to sweat then Amino Switch™ may provide the ultimate way to stay hydrated in summer.
-You can also make Amino Switch™ into Ice Blocks, Jelly or just add it to soda water as a diet soda alternative.
+Finding a product with the addition of key electrolytes and water-soluble vitamins can make a great rehydration / recovery drink in between meals or sporting events.
+In fact, if you have a physical job that causes you to sweat then this type of product may provide the ultimate way to stay hydrated in summer.
+You can also make your amino supplements into Ice Blocks, Jelly or just add it to soda water as a diet soda alternative.
+We have some cool recipes on our website.

-Amino Switch™ also contains Schisandra chinensis which may enhance Nitric Oxide resulting in greater blood flow to and from your working muscles.
-This enhanced blood flow may improve the transportation of EAA’s and other nutrients giving you a performance advantage and assist in faster recovery.
+Having a formula that also contains Schisandra chinensis which may enhance Nitric Oxide resulting in greater blood flow to and from your working muscles which may improve the transportation of EAA’s and other nutrients giving you a performance advantage and assist in faster recovery.

-It's time to swap your BCAA’s for a complete FULL SPECTRUM EAA supplement like Amino Switch™ to stay hydrated, build muscle, recover faster and burn fat.
+It's time to swap your BCAA’s for a complete FULL SPECTRUM EAA supplement that contains electrolytes and Schisandra to stay hydrated, build muscle, recover faster and burn fat.

 The research supports EAA's, common sense supports EAA's and now you need to support the product that supports your results!!